 Prior to relocating to Dallas in 2010 and joining the Department of Ophthalmology at UT Southwestern Medical Center, oculoplastic and cosmetic facial surgeon Ronald Mancini, M.D., practiced in Beverly Hills, one of the most image-conscious communities in the U.S.

-Dr. Mancini specializes in minimally invasive plastic surgery around the eye (oculoplastics), and oculofacial cosmetic surgery.
+Dr. Mancini specializes in minimally invasive plastic surgery around the eye (oculoplastics), orbital surgery, and oculofacial cosmetic surgery.

-"Through the use of minimally invasive surgical techniques requiring smaller incisions, we can now do what previously wasn’t possible in plastic and reconstructive surgery around the eye."
+"Through the use of minimally invasive surgical techniques requiring smaller incisions, we can now do what previously wasn’t possible in plastic and reconstructive surgery around the eye," he notes.

-Dr. Mancini treats a diverse group of problems around the eye.
-He sees patients with orbit trauma and fractures, and tumors of the eyelids and orbit, and improves patients’ vision with techniques to repair droopy eyelids (ptosis).
-Eyelid and brow surgery to lessen signs of aging around the eye include brow lifts and upper/lower blepharoplasties.
-Another common procedure performed by Dr. Mancini includes bypassing an obstructed tear duct with a technique known as dacryocystorhinostomy (DCR), which he performs endoscopically with no skin incision to bypass an obstructed tear duct.
+Treating the full spectrum of problems that can occur around the eye, Dr. Mancini sees patients with orbit trauma and fractures,and a variety of tumors of the eyelids and orbit.
+He improves patients’ vision with techniques to repair droopy eyelids (ptosis) and performs eyelid and brow surgery to lessen signs of aging (including brow lifts and upper/lower blepharoplasty).
+In addition, he is an expert at using a technique known as dacryocystorhinostomy (DCR), which he performs endoscopically with no skin incision to bypass an obstructed tear duct.

-A part of UT Southwestern’s Skull Base Surgery Program, Dr. Mancini teams with physicians across several specialties to treat patients with the most difficult problems.
-These physicians include otolaryngologists (head and neck surgeons), neurosurgeons, neuro-ophthalmologists, neuro-oncologists, radiation oncologists, interventional radiologists, and pathologists.
+Part of UT Southwestern’s Skull Base Surgery Program, Dr. Mancini teams up with physicians across several specialties to treat patients with the most difficult problems.
+His colleagues in the program include otolaryngologists (head and neck surgeons), neurosurgeons, neuro-ophthalmologists, neuro-oncologists, radiation oncologists, interventional radiologists, and pathologists.

-The combined expertise of the doctors in the Department of Ophthalmology and the Skull Base Surgery Program “is only something you’d have in an academic setting like UT Southwestern,” says Dr. Mancini.
+The combined expertise of the physicians in the Department of Ophthalmology and the Skull Base Surgery Program “is something you’d have only in an academic setting like UT Southwestern,” he says.
 “That’s what makes this one of the most stimulating places to work, on some of the toughest problems.”